 While WiFi will always be the first option for connecting to the internet indoors.
 Having a strong and reliable in-building cellular connection is equally important as a secondary system when needing to connect to the internet in case of a downed or congested.
 WiFi network.

-With the rise of faster 4G speeds and the incoming 5G that will rival today’s WiFi networks, IT managers and facility managers are now selecting cell phone signal boosters to improve their indoor cellular connectivity.
-Whereas building material subtracts dB to signal, cell phone signal boosters add dB to signal by amplifying or bypassing building material.
+With the rise of faster 4G speeds and the 5G that will rival today’s WiFi networks, IT managers and facility managers are now selecting cell phone signal boosters to improve their indoor cellular connectivity.
+Whereas building material subtracts dB to signal, cellular boosters add dB to signal by amplifying or bypassing building material.

 Let’s look at the top options: